 - If you transfer your membership to a friend, you’ll incur a $55 transfer fee

 F45 studios are only accessible during class times, meaning you’ll have to book into a class to actually get into the studio.
-Studios are also only open six days a week, so you’ll have to look elsewhere if you’re keen for a Sunday workout.
+Most studios are open for two or three sessions five days a week, and one session on weekends.

-Unlike most gym franchises, your contract is only valid with one F45 studio, meaning you’ll have to purchase a casual pass if you’re away from your local studio.
+Unlike some other gym franchises, your contract is only valid with one F45 studio, meaning you’ll have to purchase a casual pass if you’re away from your local studio.

-Contracts can be signed for either three or six months, with no-contract memberships also available.
+Contracts can be signed for three, six or 12 months, with no-contract memberships also available.
 Like most gyms, F45 offers a seven-day trial to see if it’s a good fit for you.

 Each studio may have individual cancellation policies, so be sure to read the fine print before you sign up.
-All studios will provide a seven-day cooling off period after you sign, with most offering a standard cancellation rate of either $75, or 10% of your membership fee.
+All studios will provide a 14 day cooling off period after you sign, with most offering a standard cancellation rate of either $75, or 10% of your membership fee.